Three out of every five children in low-income communities

 don’t have a single children’s book to call their own

-For families who struggle to make ends meet, purchasing new, high-quality children’s books simply do not compete with priorities like providing food, clothing, and shelter.
+For families who struggle to make ends meet, purchasing new, high-quality children’s books simply does not compete with priorities like providing food, clothing and shelter.
 In low-income communities, three out of every five children don’t have a single children’s book to call their own.

 “Children without access to early literacy materials often face challenges as they enter school,” says Jake Adams, chief development officer for Southwest Human Development.
 “Our partners’ support of our early literacy efforts through this annual drive better prepares thousands of children for success when they enter kindergarten.”

-This year’s participating Grow A Reader partners include Camelback Toyota, Century 21, Climatec, Cousins Property Management, FEZ, Garcia’s, Homesite Insurance, Humana, Joe’s Diner, MOD Pizza, Picazzo’s, Robson Resort Communities, Short Leash Hotdogs + Rollover Doughnuts, Shutterfly and Spinato’s.
+This year’s participating Grow A Reader partners include Camelback Toyota, Copper Star Coffee, Even Stevens Sandwiches, FEZ, Garcia’s Mexican Restaurant, HobNob’s, Joe’s Diner, MOD Pizza, My Slice of the Pie Pizzeria, Picazzo’s, Short Leash Hot Dogs + Rollover Doughnuts and Spinato’s Pizzeria.